cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/docgen/core/Slasher.md

 ```

 Used to determine whether `staker` is actively 'frozen'.
 If a staker is frozen, then they are potentially subject to
-slashing of their funds, and cannot cannot deposit or withdraw from the investmentManager until the slashing process is completed
+slashing of their funds, and cannot cannot deposit or withdraw from the strategyManager until the slashing process is completed
 and the staker's status is reset (to 'unfrozen').

 #### Return Values